Skip to main content

 I worked with an agency - how do I describe it without looking like I outsourced everything?
 Toggle answer

-Talk about ownership.
-You set direction, wrote the brief, made trade-offs, and held the team to a metric.
-Agencies execute; brand managers decide what “good” looks like and protect consistency across touchpoints.
+Emphasize ownership.
+You set direction, wrote briefs, made trade-offs, and ensured the team delivered on key metrics.
+Agencies execute; brand managers define what “good” looks like and protect consistency across all touchpoints.

 Do I write to HR or to the marketing hiring manager?
 Toggle answer